Jani-siv/Mystery-Cube-Quest/README.md

 14 SER data input

 ************FILES FOR PROJECT***********
-lcd.cpp + lcd.h is driver for 2x16 lcd display
-aika.cpp + aika.h is for time management in project
+game.cpp + game.h is superior class for lcd and aika.
+All game functions coming in this file lcd.cpp + lcd.h is driver for 2x16 lcd display aika.cpp + aika.h is for time management in project